aMoniker/Gush/README.md

 - [ ] Demons cast fireballs at you

 ### Nice to have
+- [ ] Controller support
-- [ ] Simple tutorial messages on game start (only show once, turn off in localStorage)
+- [x] Simple tutorial messages on game start (only show once, turn off in localStorage)
 - [ ] Store player's last attack dir so attacking while stationary feels right
 - [ ] More sound effects, player footsteps, more sword swings, etc.
 - [ ] Orc shaman can heal his orc friends